As a digital marketer, you spend hours fine-tuning email components — tweaking the creative, agonizing over subject lines, and deliberating send time.

 What is email attribution?

 Email attribution is the art of working out whether a marketing email prompted a customer to buy a product.
-As a marketer, you will consider two variables when measuring email attribution:
+As email marketers, you will consider two variables when measuring email attribution:

 Action: What did the customer do when they received the email?